 The Ancestry of Reason

-The author writes: I became interested in the brain, and how its structure must shape our thinking, over forty years ago, and was lucky enough to have time to pursue the subject.
-My aim in this book has been to produce a digest of the most pertinent discoveries of neuroscience, one that will be accessible to anyone who is seriously interested in these questions, regardless of their scientific background, or lack of it.
-For those whose knowledge of science is scanty, forgotten, or out of date, there are brief introductions to relevant disciplines.
+The aim in this book has been to produce a digest of the most pertinent discoveries of neuroscience, one that will be accessible to anyone who is seriously interested in these questions, regardless of their scientific background or lack of it.
+For those whose scientific education was scanty, or is now forgotten or out of date, there are brief introductions to relevant disciplines.

 Might be interested?
 Try some sample chapters.Chapter 2 Reason and Consciousness 3 3 Clues to Where Sensory Consciousness is at Work 7 Learning to See 8 Creating the Conscious Visual Moment 9 The Benefits of Conscious Sensory Experience 11 Subtler Forms of Reinforcement - Cognitive Emotions 25 Overview 27 A Tentative History of Consciousness

 For a guide to some of the most interesting ones Click Here